HypeCheck

 AGGRESSIVE

-0 of 6 claims supported by evidence.
+1 of 6 claims supported by evidence.

-"flush waste out of your system" Partial
+"Flush waste out of your system" Supported

 Based on: Cascara Sagrada, Aloe Ferox, Magnesium Citrate

-"support waste elimination and a clean, healthy gut" Partial
+"Support waste elimination and a clean, healthy gut" Partial

 Based on: Cascara Sagrada, Aloe Ferox, Magnesium Citrate

-"flush out potential hormonal blockers in your stomach" Unsupported
+"Flush out potential hormonal blockers in your stomach" Unsupported

-"feel lighter and slimmer" Stretch
+"Help you feel lighter and slimmer" Stretch

-"research-backed" Partial
+"Research-backed" Partial

-Based on: all
+Based on: All ingredients

-3 partial · 2 stretch · 1 unsupported
+1 supported · 2 partial · 2 stretch · 1 unsupported

 Ingredients